 Some bad habits can increase your risk of osteoporosis.
 Examples include:

-Sedentary lifestyle.
+- Sedentary lifestyle.
 People who spend a lot of time sitting have a higher risk of osteoporosis than do those who are more active.
-Any weight-bearing exercise and activities that promote balance and good posture are beneficial for your bones, but walking, running, jumping, dancing and weightlifting seem particularly helpful.
+Any weight-bearing exercise and activities that promote balance and good posture are good for your bones, but walking, running, jumping, dancing and weightlifting seem particularly helpful.

 Good nutrition and regular exercise are essential for keeping your bones healthy throughout your life.